 This chapter focuses on Hive View 2.0.
-For information about how to use earlier versions of Hive View, see Using the Hive View in version 2.4.2 of the HDP Apache Ambari Views Guide.
+For information about how to use Hive View 1.5, see Using the Hive View in version 2.4.2 of the HDP Apache Ambari Views Guide.

 Hive is a data warehouse infrastructure built on top of Hadoop.
 It provides tools to enable data ETL, a mechanism to put structures on the data, and the capability to query and analyze large data sets that are stored in Hadoop.
 Hive View is designed to help you author, optimize, and execute Hive queries.